 Quite scary, isn’t it?

 However, I’m telling you that the feng shui of those houses may NOT be as bad as you think or as people say.
-In some cases, they actually help the occupants to gather wealth.
+In some cases, they actually help the occupants to gain wealth.
 So if you happen to live in one, there’s no need to freak out.

 I am not refuting this feng shui concept.
 Instead, I am providing you with an approach so you don’t fall into the fallacy of generalization.
 After all, there are about tens of thousands, if not hundreds of thousands of homes in the U.S. that’s located the end of T-junctions.
 Not all of them who are living there are experiencing “severe loss”, are they?

 To understand why, we need to first understand why houses at the end of T-junctions have bad feng shui.

 - Why Feng Shui Dislikes Houses at the End of T-junctions

 - Top Reasons Why T-junctions are Disliked